JulianG/juliangaramendy.dev/content/blog/prettier-pre-commit-hook/index.md

 If, for some reason, I my code doesn't compile, I'll get an error and a chance to fix it before committing.
 And I don't have to worry about code formatting because **`prettier`** will format any staged files before committing.

+## Demo Repository

+I've setup a very basic [repository](https://github.com/JulianG/precommit-hooks-demo) on GitHub as a demo.